kubestash/docs/docs/guides/auto-backup/pvc/index.md

 ---
-title: Auto Backup PVC | Stash
+title: Auto Backup PVC | KubeStash
 description: An step by step guide on how to configure automatic backup for PVCs.
 menu:
   docs_{{ .version }}: